cyfyifanchen/cyfyifanchen/README.md

 ###

 A lot of things catch my eye, trying my best to be good at all of them.
-100% grug brain developer, constantly asking dumb quetions, things still work while confused, what a truth of programming, life is better when battery bar is green.
+100% grug-brained developer, constantly asking dumb quetions, things still work while confused, what a truth of programming, life is better when battery bar is green.

 Vimmer, JavaScript, TypeScript, Web Development in Full Stack Mode, Writing, Design, UI, Dribbble, and Pretty Things.